cloudfoundry-attic/mega-ci/README.md

 * The `certstrap` command line tool.
 This is used to generate the ssl certificates needed for consul.
 This can be installed by running `go get -v github.com/square/certstrap`.

+Alternatively, you can use the Dockerfile included in this repository to create an environment with the necessary programs.

 ## Deployment Directory Details

 Minimal folder structure requirments: